SiliconLabs/matter_extension/provision/README.md

 If a parameters file named `parameters.yaml` exists in the local directory, the parameters from that file are loaded automatically.
 Otherwise, the path to the parameters file may be provided with the `--params` option.

 Supported types are int8u, int16u, int32u, string, binary, and path.
-The `path` parameters must point to an existing file in the filesystem.
+The `path` parameters must point to an existing file in the file system.
 If such file exists, its contents are read and sent to the firmware as a binary value.

 Given the previous configuration, the actual arguments may be provided as command-line: